chromeos/chromeos.dev/site/en/education/chromeos-lts.md

 ---
-title: ChromeOS long-term support release
+title: Long-term support releases
-metadesc: Understand how to validate your application works with the way schools deploy Chrome OS.
+metadesc: Understand ChromOS's long-term support release cycle, why long-term releases are important, how to test with them, and how to manage changes between them.
 date: 2021-03-21
 weight: -7
 tags: